 Unlike pleural thickening, which can affect a person’s ability to breathe effectively, pleural plaques do not cause long-term health issues, nor does their presence mean that a person will later develop an asbestos-related illness like Asbestosis, Mesothelioma or Asbestos Lung Cancer.
 Because they do not have the same health implications, it is not possible to claim compensation for pleural plaques in England and Wales.

-Contact The Compensation Experts today to find out more about making a pleural thickening compensation claim.
-We will connect you to a specialist solicitor with relevant experience in successfully handling cases like yours to make sure you have the right people working to obtain maximum compensation on your behalf.
+Contact The Compensation Experts today to find out more about making a compensation claim for pleural thickening.
+We will connect you to a specialist solicitor with relevant experience in successfully handling cases like yours and make sure you have the right people working to obtain maximum compensation on your behalf.

 Our specialist lawyers at The Compensation Experts have a comprehensive understanding of awards for asbestos-related illnesses and will put together a strong claim to ensure you receive the money to which you are entitled.

 The majority of our claims are handled on a No win, no fee basis (*Conditions may apply.
 Please see details at the bottom of the page), and we can explain how this works at your initial consultation so you can decide if it is the right choice for you.

 Find out more today by using our freephone number of filling in our online contact form.
 The Compensation Experts can help you claim the compensation you deserve.

 Am I eligible?

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.